This article was first published on August the 27th 2018.

 I like to live in a space for a while before buying stuff and making projects.
 It allows you to see how you function and how you interact with your surroundings.
 It gives you insights on how to furnish your room as well.
 For our bedroom, I knew that we were going to need extra storage space.
-We had only one tiny built-in closet and even though we got rid of a lot of our things (Read about the book that helped us let go of our belongings here).
-It was really not enough for the both of us.
-Before this Open Wardrobe DIY, I had an Ikea rack that I used to hang my seasonal capsule wardrobe.
-It was okay but not ideal since I couldn’t really put my bags and shoes on it.
-So the idea was not only to add hanging space but also room for shoes and bags.
-We had two options, buy a wardrobe at a home decor shop or build something by ourselves.
+We had only one tiny built-in closet and a chest of drawers from IKEA. even though we got rid of a lot of our things, it was really not enough for both of us.

 Open Wardrobe DIY, it is!